Foulest/Osprey/README.md

 info.

 The more protection providers join the project, the better the Osprey threat intelligence platform becomes.
-If you're interested in improving global threat intelligence and want to join the project, feel free to get in contact with me at **support@osprey.ac** or via Osprey's [LinkedIn Page](https://osprey.ac/linkedin).
+If you're interested in improving global threat intelligence and want to join the project, feel free to get in contact with us at **support@osprey.ac**.

 ## Warning